What this tool estimates

 - Click Calculate to see:

-- Chance of ≥1 euploid embryo (main result)
+- Chance of at least one euploid embryo from a stimulation cycle

 Guardrails: the current model supports ages ~29–44 years.
 Very low/high AMH values may trigger warnings.